synth-the-humanoid/KHMI/README.md

 Work in Progress Modding API for Kingdom Hearts Final Mix.

+Download all the files in either LatestRelease/ModManager or LatestRelease/ModManagerCLI and run the respective .exe file to play with the test mod

 After including the .dll in your project, use the MemoryInterface class to edit game memory.
 Alternatively, use CodeInterface to inject assembly code. offsets.csv stores all the offsets used.